michiel/ember-cli-wordpress-jsonapi/README.md

 It uses Wordpress as a content back-end via the [Wordpress JSON-API plugin](https://wordpress.org/plugins/json-api/)

+## Installation

+Install in your ember add using npm,

+    npm install --save-dev ember-cli-wordpress-jsonapi

+## Setup / development

 Configure a proxy to your wordpress installation by adding the relevant configuration to .ember-cli

     {